scrabbletank/farhome-rules/rulesdoc.md

 ### Mana

-Casting spells of 1st level and above takes a toll on the caster, a character can only cast so many of these spells before needing to rest.
+Casting spells of 1st level and above takes a toll on the caster.
+A character can only cast so many of these spells before needing to rest.
 Your mana is consumed each time you cast a spell, and you cannot cast a spell if you do not have the mana to cast it.
 Spells cost 1 mana per level to cast, increasing in cost at certain levels.
 You recover mana after taking a short or long rest.

 | Spell Level | Mana |
 |:----:|:-------------|